Bateaux New York Celestial dinner

 Best Valentine’s Day date ideas in NYC

-2. Take a romantic dinner cruise
+2. Feel the romance at a dinner cruise

 City Cruises New York invites lovebirds to celebrate their love on one of its Valentine's Day cruises with several dates in February.